sg-s/spikesort/README.md

 `spikesort` is a framework written in MATLAB to help you sort spikes from single-channel extracellular recordings.
 It is

-1. *highly modular* Almost everything is written as a plugin. `spikesort` is a [MATLAB class](https://www.mathworks.com/help/matlab/matlab_oop/classes-in-the-matlab-language.html), and plugins are methods defined within the class.
+1. **highly modular** Almost everything is written as a plugin. `spikesort` is a [MATLAB class](https://www.mathworks.com/help/matlab/matlab_oop/classes-in-the-matlab-language.html), and plugins are methods defined within the class.
-2. *Accurate* Using the t-SNE dimensionality reduction algorithm, `spikesort` achieves a 99.5% accuracy on test data.
+2. **Accurate** Using the t-SNE dimensionality reduction algorithm, `spikesort` achieves a 99.5% accuracy on test data.
 For a full report, see [this](https://github.com/sg-s/spikesort/blob/master/tests/html/makeTestReport.pdf).
-3. *Data-agnostic* `spikesort` interfaces to your data through plugins, and `spikesort` doesn't care what your data format is.
+3. **Data-agnostic** `spikesort` interfaces to your data through plugins, and `spikesort` doesn't care what your data format is.
-4. *Bring-your-own-algorithm* `spikesort` splits up the spike sorting problem into two steps: dimensionality reduction and clustering.
-Every algorithm in either step is written as a plugin, and you can write your and drop it in, with **zero** modifications to the core code.
-For example, `spikesort` can use the amazing [mutli-core t-SNE algorithm](https://github.com/DmitryUlyanov/Multicore-TSNE) to embed spike shapes in two dimensions **very** rapdily.
+4. **Bring-your-own-algorithm** `spikesort` splits up the spike sorting problem into two steps: dimensionality reduction and clustering.
+Every algorithm in either step is written as a plugin, and you can write your and drop it in, with *zero* modifications to the core code.
+For example, `spikesort` can use the amazing [mutli-core t-SNE algorithm](https://github.com/DmitryUlyanov/Multicore-TSNE) to embed spike shapes in two dimensions *very* rapidly.

 ## Installation

-`spikesort` is written in MATLAB.
-It should work on any OS that modern MATLAB runs on, but has only been tested on macOS Sierra.
+`spikesort` is written in MATLAB, with a sprinkling of Python wrapper code.
+It should work on any OS that modern MATLAB runs on, but has only been tested on macOS Sierra with MATLAB R2015a.

 The best way to install `spikesort` is through my package manager: